abhijeetGithu/Salesforce-Support-Automation-Relevancy-Platform/README.md

 ## Known Limitations

+**App 1 (browser automation)**
 - Chrome must be pre-running with CDP flags — the app cannot start Chrome from scratch without the correct flags
 - Case scraping takes ~90 seconds due to Salesforce Lightning's lazy-loading feed
 - The Playwright executor uses `max_workers=1` — Playwright calls cannot be parallelized
 - Case 1202 (one of the 10 batch cases) intermittently times out due to SU API latency on the draft response step

+**App 2 (API-based)**
+- Batch analysis runs cases **sequentially**, not in parallel (no `Promise.all` in the frontend batch loop)
+- Requires valid SearchUnify API credentials and a Salesforce Connected App configured for OAuth2 client-credentials — not usable without backend access to both systems
+- The `"claim"` (Decompose-Verify) method issues several more LLM calls per evaluation than `"llm"` mode — higher latency and token cost in exchange for evidence-grounded, hallucination-resistant scoring

 ---